ACCA By-laws

 Meetings

 Section 1.
 Executive Council.
 The ACCA Executive Council shall meet at least once each year.
-A meeting of the ACCA Executive Council shall be held at the time and place of each National Convention of ACA.
-Additional meetings of the Executive Council will be held as deemed necessary by the Executive Council, the President, or the Executive Committee.
+Additional meetings of the Executive Council will be held as deemed necessary by the Executive Council, the President or President-Elect (if scheduled in an upcoming governance year), or the Executive Committee.
 At least one-half of the members of the ACCA Executive Council shall constitute a quorum throughout any meeting of the ACCA Executive Council at which official business is transacted.
-Between meetings of the Executive Council, the Executive Committee shall be empowered to conduct the business of the Association.
-A majority of the Executive Committee shall constitute a quorum for that body.

 Section 2.
-Membership.
-An annual meeting of the ACCA membership shall be held yearly at the ACA Convention or the ACCA Conference for the purpose of hearing summary reports from officers and committees and conducting such business of the Association as deemed necessary by the Executive Council.
-Article VI Committees Section 1.
 Standing Committees.
-The Standing Committees of the Association shall be the following: Nominations and Elections, Executive, and Membership.
-All other standing and special committees shall be appointed by the President and approved by the Executive Council or Executive Committee.
-Section 2.
-Composition and Function of Standing Committees.
+The Standing Committees of the Association shall be the following: Nominations and Elections and Membership.
+All other standing and special committees shall be appointed by the President and approved by the Executive Council.

 (a) Nominations and Elections Committee.